 - Share the final assessment report with the Illinois EPA.

 Apply now!
-Applications are open for the Publicly-Owned Treatment Works Energy Assessment.
+Applications are open for the Public Water Infrastructure Energy Assessment.

 Explore Related Resources

-- Combined Heat and Power for Wastewater Applications – Graeme Miller, Assistant Director, US DOE Midwest CHP Technical Assistance Partnership
+- Combined Heat and Power for Wastewater Applications – Presented in 2018 at Illinois EPA Office of Energy workshop by Graeme Miller, Assistant Director, US DOE Midwest CHP Technical Assistance Partnership

-- Advancing Energy Efficiency in Wastewater Treatment – Ben Bolton, Energy Programs Administrator, TN Department of Environment and Conservation
+- Advancing Energy Efficiency in Wastewater Treatment – Presented in 2018 at Illinois EPA Office of Energy workshop by Ben Bolton, Energy Programs Administrator, TN Department of Environment and Conservation

-- Energy Efficiency Programs and Incentives – Byron Llyod, Public Sector Energy Advisor, Ameren Illinois
+- Energy Efficiency Programs and Incentives – Presented in 2018 at Illinois EPA Office of Energy workshop by Byron Llyod, Public Sector Energy Advisor, Ameren Illinois